Going it Mostly Alone: the Publishing Path of A Perfect Blindness

 Because I had cut so many words out after the developmental edit and had paid for all remaining rounds of edits using the original word count, I had a decent amount of cash due back, and so I applied it to a proofreading, keeping the actual new dollars leaving my pocket rather modest given it’s still a fairly long book.

 Perversely, I hoped I’d be wasting that money and the proofread would come back basically empty.
 After all, it’s been through so many edits plus my own readings.

 A bit over a week later, the errata came back: 25 pages, stuffed with corrections—about 20 per page—mostly dealing with consistency of formatting, but with an unnerving number of grammar errors.

 How could I have not seen these?
 Most of them are so obvious.

-A second grammar correction that editors generally have issues with (after my use of then as a coordinating conjunction) is a period after said/say, when the same person continues speaking.
-Like this period, used purposefully to indicate long pause made for dramatic effect:
+A second grammar correction that editors have issues with (after my use of then as a coordinating conjunction) is a period after said/say when the same person continues speaking.
+Like the below period used purposefully to indicate long pause made for dramatic effect:

 “Look at it this way.
 She can, for all intents and purposes, live here.
 For free.
 Or,” Jonathan says, abruptly stopping the melody.
 “We can give her the keys and she can start paying some rent.”

 The suggested comma after melody, while grammatically correct, is NOT the way Jonathan spoke it.
 He’s been playing his keyboard, and to accentuate the starkness of the choice stops playing.
 Time passes here: a long breath, to heightened contrast and drama here.
 This period stayed.
 But, most of the time, I agreed that there was no long pause needed, and a comma matches not only the grammar but the manner in which the words were spoken.
 A bad habit caught, but still not broken I imagine.

 I made quick work of the changes, most of them simply needing “accept” to be typed in the row next to it.